timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART IV-GENERAL ADMINISTRATIVE PROVISIONS/CHAPTER 63-OUTREACH ACTIVITIES/CHAPTER 63-OUTREACH ACTIVITIES.md

 * (b) LOCATION OF OFFICES.—In establishing and maintaining such offices, the Secretary shall give due regard to—

-  * (1) the geographical distribution of veterans recently discharged or released from active military, naval, or air service;
+  * (1) the geographical distribution of veterans recently discharged or released from active military, naval, air, or space service;

   * (2) the special needs of educationally disadvantaged veterans (including their need for accessibility of outreach services); and